 Pro tip: make sure you can close your door and take that moment…in peace.

 Let’s get blocking!
 The key point here is to make sure you do have a contract.
 Get something in writing that outlines exactly how many rooms you have and what clauses, prices, and fees go along with them.
 You’ll need to know what time guests can enter their rooms and what time they must be out by.

 It’s crucial here to understand the time frame you have to get the rooms booked.
-As what penalty you will have to pay if there are unclaimed rooms.
-This could be a percentage, or a clause which allows the hotel to attempt to book any extra rooms to avoid you having to pay.
+And what penalty, if any, you will have to pay if there are unclaimed rooms.
+This could be a percentage or a clause that allows the hotel to attempt to book any extra rooms to avoid you having to pay.
 Make sure you call significantly ahead of time so the hotel can be flexible.

 Inform your guests.
 (Ahem, duh!)
-If you have a wedding website, that is the easiest way to relay the message on the hotels you’ve blocked, how to reserve their room, how to arrange transportation, and any other details they may need.
-The hotels will let you know what guest need to ask for when calling, so make sure everyone is clued in and aware of deadlines.
+If you have a wedding website, that is the easiest way to relay the message on the hotels you’ve blocked, how to reserve their room, how to arrange transportation and any other details they may need.
+The hotels will let you know what guests need to ask for when calling, so make sure everyone is clued in and aware of deadlines.

 Pro Tip: You may want to book two hotels at different price ranges and hotel brands.
 We all have that aunt who only stays at the Marriott and the other aunt who wouldn’t dare step foot in anything not named Hilton,

 Where to Stay in Raleigh

 Stuck in analysis paralysis and looking for a few sweet spots.
 Here are a few of our favorite local guest accommodations.